hagure/retrogaming/retrogaming_hardware_dimensions.md

 # About

 This document just lists the general* dimensions for various retrogaming & streaming equipment.
 This can be used as a reference to create protective packaging or for cutting for used in professional gear equipment boxes (pelican, etc.).
-Measurements shown in Length x Width x Height order.
+Measurements shown in inches, in  Length x Width x Height order.

 --- - --- - ---